Westport Alimony Lawyers

 - What each party has contributed to the marriage

 Alimony is often made modifiable.
 It is only non-modifiable if specifically identified as such.
-In order to modify an alimony order, you must file a motion with the court.
+You must file a motion with the court to modify an alimony order.
 Modifications must be justified and are generally based on a substantial change in life or financial circumstances.
-Examples of this can include a sudden change in income level, such as from the supporting spouse’s job loss or a significant promotion for the recipient spouse; an injury or accident experienced by the supporting spouse; or the remarriage of the recipient spouse.
+Examples of this can include a sudden change in income level, such as from the supporting spouse's job loss or a significant promotion for the recipient spouse, an injury or accident experienced by the supporting spouse, or the remarriage of the recipient spouse.

 For divorces filed after January 1, 2019, supporting parties (those paying alimony) will not be eligible to take a tax deduction for alimony payments.
 Recipient spouses will not have to pay taxes on the payments they receive.
 For orders entered before January 1, 2019, this was reversed.
 Our team can help you navigate this significant change to the taxation of alimony.

 Our well-established firm is widely respected for delivering quality legal representation.
-Attorneys Arnold Rutkin and Sarah Oldham coauthored “Family Law and Practice with Forms,” the highly respected three-volume treatise that covers complex family law issues and spousal support laws.
-We bring an abundance of knowledge and experience to alimony and other divorce-related issues.
-If you need advice relating to an alimony case, no matter how complex or difficult, you can rely on our discretion, legal ability, and dedication in helping you establish and protect your best interests.
+Attorneys Arnold Rutkin and Sarah Oldham coauthored "Family Law and Practice with Forms," the highly respected three-volume treatise that covers complex family law issues and spousal support laws.
+We bring abundant knowledge and experience to alimony and other divorce-related issues.
+No matter how complex or difficult, you can rely on our discretion, legal ability, and dedication to help you establish and protect your best interests if you need advice relating to an alimony case.

 We understand that no two family law cases are alike.
 While our clients may be going through similar processes, each case brings a different set of circumstances involving family dynamics, personal histories, financial matters, specific legal needs, emotional challenges, and more.
 What works for one client may not work for you.
 We approach each case by taking the time to thoroughly understand all of the details of your unique situation.
 Our strategies can then be thoughtfully tailored to serve your specific goals and purposes.